 Bingeing occasionally, on the other hand, gives your body more time to rest but it puts a lot of pressure on your organs immediately after the bender.

-Essentially, neither option is ideal, but if you’re going to drink, then you should either have a big session not too often or have a casual drink regularly – don’t just party hard all the time.
+Essentially, neither option is ideal, but if you’re going to drink, don’t just party hard all the time.

 Chloe Combi, who wrote a book called Generation Z, said that while older generations often pressured each other to party really hard, now, “It’s not uncool to say, ‘I don’t take drugs or drink.’
 It’s perfectly acceptable now.”